 A Brief History

-In the first homes windows were more than a decorative way to light the room.
+In the first homes, windows were more than a decorative way to light the room.
 Originally, there was no glass, simply a crude opening designed to let fresh air in, smoke from the family’s fire out, and light the space.
 This lack of glass was the reason for the first shutters.
 After all, you didn’t want a hole in your wall during a rainstorm or a brutally cold winter, not to mention all the bugs.
-Eventually, glass came into the picture.
-First for the rich and the nobility and then slowly to rest of the masses.
+Akademischer Ghostwriter wrote in his historical dissertation, in the end, glass intervened.
+First for the rich and nobility, and then gradually for the rest of the masses.

 Windows are typically described by their number of panes (6-over-6 has an upper sash with 6 panes and lower sash with 6 panes) and by the way they open (ie. double-hung has 2 sashes the open independently of each other whereas a casement window swings in or out on hinges).